-Should for any reason, a new release not work on a host facility, the change back to the previous release is achieved by pointing symlink back to the previous version.
+Should a new release not work for any reason on a host facility, the change back to the previous release is achieved by pointing symlink back to the previous version.
+The previous version also needs to be reinstalled.

-Follow these steps to upgrade software.
+Procedure Follow these steps to upgrade software.